DreamExposure/DisCal-Discord-Bot/README.md

 * Versatile and built for all communities
 * Web dashboard for bot and calendar management

+## Patron-Only Features

+Patrons and supporters on the $5/month plans get access to work in progress and exclusive features.

+* External Calendars
+    - Use an already existing calendar that is on your google account with DisCal
+* Web Dashboard (WIP)
+    - Use the web dashboard to manage the bot, calendar, and more without the need for commands.
+    - Still very early in development
+* Server Branding
+    - Hide the DisCal name in favor of using your server's name on announcements and embeds.
+* Announcement Publishing
+    - Announcements posted in news channels can be (optionally) automatically "published" so servers following the news channel receive them as well!

 ## Planned Features & Work in Progress Changes

 * Multiple calendars per server (WIP)